jes/autopatzer/mojo/API.md

 commit to a move.
 If it is the user's turn, then now is the time to send an "op":"play" message with the latest reported move.
 If it is not the user's turn then probably either do nothing or show "Not your turn".
 Do nothing is probably fine and easier.

+### Ping

+    {"op":"ping"}

+Just used to keep connection alive.
+Ignored by the client.
+The server needs to send these periodically to ensure the connection does not timeout in the event of a long think with nothing happening.

 ### Error